oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ![Screenshot of terminal output](./images/wallet-status-2.png " ")

-9. Check the Wallet Status For CDB2
+## Task 9: Check the Wallet Status For CDB2

     ```
     <copy>